Rove beetle

 The rove beetles are a family (Staphylinidae) of beetles, primarily distinguished by their short elytra (wing covers) that typically leave more than half of their abdominal segments exposed.
-With roughly 63,000 species in thousands of genera, the group is currently recognized as the largest extant family of organisms.
-It is an ancient group, with fossilized rove beetles known from the Triassic, 200 million years ago, and possibly even earlier if the genus Leehermania proves to be a member of this family.
+With over 66,000 species in thousands of genera, the group is one of the largest families in the beetle order, and one of the largest families of organisms.
+It is an ancient group that first appeared during the Middle Jurassic based on definitive records of fossilized rove beetles, with the Late Triassic taxon Leehermania more likely belonging to Myxophaga.
 They are an ecologically and morphologically diverse group of beetles, and commonly encountered in terrestrial ecosystems.

 One well-known species is the devil's coach-horse beetle (Ocypus olens).
 For some other species, see list of British rove beetles.

+The family was first described in 1802 by Pierre André Latreille.

 Anatomy

 As might be expected for such a large family, considerable variation exists among the species.
 Sizes range from <1 to 35 mm, with most in the 2–8 mm range, and the form is generally elongated, with some rove beetles being ovoid in shape.
 Colors range from yellow and red to reddish-brown to brown to black to iridescent blue and green.
 The antennae usually have 11 segments and are filiform, with moderate clubbing in some genera.
-The abdomen may be very long and flexible, and some rove beetles superficially resemble earwigs.These beetles are able to fold themselves into a sort of origami shape.
+The abdomen may be very long and flexible, and some rove beetles superficially resemble earwigs.
 In the genera Paederinae, Euaesthetinae, and Osoriinae, and partially in Steninae, the tergum and sternum on the visible abdominal segments have fused, making each segment ring-shaped.

+Due to the small elytra these beetles have to fold their wings into a sort of origami shape.
+They are nevertheless good at flying.

 Some rove beetles, including members of Antimerus and Phanolinus, are metallic in appearance.

-Some members of Paederina (specifically the genus Paederus), a subtribe of Paederinae, contain a potent vesicant in their haemolymph that can produce a skin irritation called dermatitis linearis, also known as Paederus dermatitis.
+Some members of Paederina (specifically the genus Paederus), a subtribe of Paederinae, contain a potent vesicant in their haemolymph that can produce a skin irritation in humans called dermatitis linearis, also known as Paederus dermatitis.
 The irritant pederin is highly toxic, more potent than cobra venom.